The word 'ctlopez.com.'

 Today, Zanher said, the relationship between the United States and Korea remains strong.
 And 61 years after the start of the war there, the Korean economy is as strong as the democracy that developed.

 "Today when we look back, we can say that we have got the twelfth most vibrant economy in the world," he said about South Korea.
-"It's a tremendous democracy and a force of stability in East Asia."
+"It's a tremendous democracy and a force of stability in East Asia." Ω

 A tiny four-by-four grid of dots.
+A tiny collection of letters of the alphabet.
 A tiny representation of the Mandelbrot Set.
 An oscillator from the Game of Life.
 A twisty thing.
 A snowflake.